How Smart Supply Chain Works: Explained with Examples 2025

 5. Last-Mile Delivery & Customer Feedback

-• Smart lockers or delivery apps alert customers when packages arrive.
+• Smart lockers or mobile apps notify customers when deliveries arrive.

 Use Cases of Smart Supply Chains in Different Industries